roytang/blog/content/post/2022/10/weeknotes-10-30/index.md

 ### My Week

 - It has been a difficult week.
-One of my oldest and closest friends passed away last Thursday after a couple of weeks in a coma.
+One of my oldest and closest friends passed away last Wednesday after a couple of weeks in a coma.
 I have been feeling down, unproductive and restless, on and off.
 Not much else to say about it.
 Today's weeknotes won't be very long.

 - I did finally manage to complete the [Inktober 2022](/tags/inktober2022) run on time, so that's something.
 I'm not sure if I have the energy to continue with [#sketchdaily](/tags/sketchdaily), I guess I will find out tomorrow.